Skip to main content

 SCALING AUTOMATED PROCESS

-CFOs who evaluate automation as "labour cost reduction" miss the strategic question: does our current workflow create an artificial ceiling on market participation?
-If yes, the cost isn't analyst salaries—it's the revenue you structurally cannot pursue.
-Modern cloud-native formats like COG and GeoParquet can help break through these ceilings.
+CFOs who evaluate automation as "labour cost reduction" can miss the strategic question: does the current workflow create an artificial ceiling on market participation?
+Modern cloud-native formats like COG and GeoParquet may help, depending on the workflow.
+See our applied work for the current evidence boundary.

 Japanese ink illustration contrasting steep mountain climb with flowing river path to the same destination